Bhagya Vastu | Premium Astrology & Vastu Consultation

 At BhagyaVastu, we approach vastu for new home construction through three complementary lenses: building science, environmental response, and human psychology.
 This integrated perspective explains why certain principles have endured—they work practically, not just symbolically.

 The southeast kitchen placement, for example, aligns with sun path analysis.
 Morning sun in the kitchen helps keep the space dry and hygienic, while avoiding harsh afternoon heat reduces cooling loads.
-The southwest master bedroom placement provides thermal mass that stabilizes temperatures, while psychological studies show people feel more secure in rooms with solid walls behind them.
+The southwest master bedroom placement provides thermal mass that stabilises temperatures, while psychological studies show people feel more secure in rooms with solid walls behind them.

 Climatic Response and Building Physics